310mc/https-310mc.github.io-tl/source/_posts/idol_story/hinata_3.md

 {% endbubble %}

 {% bubble Midori %}
-Yep...
-We deliver to ES as well.
-I’m glad they buy so much from us, but it’s kind of a pain to carry...
+Yep… We deliver to ES as well.
+I’m glad they buy so much from us, but it’s kind of a pain to carry…
 {% endbubble %}

 {% bubble Hinata %}